Unity-Technologies/Megacity-2019/README.md

 You can still use Megacity Multiplayer without UGS, but for a better multiplayer experience, it is recommended to use the following services:

-### Vivox

-**Vivox** is a voice chat service that enables players to communicate with each other in-game.
-To use [Vivox](https://unity.com/products/vivox), you need to connect your project to Vivox from the Unity Editor and enable Vivox in the [Unity Dashboard](https://dashboard.unity3d.com/vivox.).

-For more information about Vivox, and how to use it you can read the [Vivox quickstart guide](https://docs.vivox.com/v5/general/unity/15_1_200000/en-us/Default.htm#Unity/vivox-unity-first-steps.htm).

 ### Game Server Hosting (Multiplay)